ChillCordDev/JATB-STUFF/README.md

-# JustATypicalBot
+# DisMod
-Discord Best Moderation and Server Managment Bot.
+The future of Discord Server Moderation and Management with Auto-Mod, Logs and more.

+---

 ## Features
 * Moderation commands (ban, kick, mute, softban, strike)